In this Azure SQL article, we will discuss a step-by-step guide to create a table in the Azure SQL database quickly.

 Now, the query is executed successfully without any issues.

-Now, To cross-check check the table got created successfully, Expand the Databases node and then expand the Tables node.
+To cross-check the table created successfully, Expand the Databases node and then expand the Tables node.
 You can able to see the table is present here.

-Note: If you are not able to see the table here, you can right-click on the Tables node and click on the Refresh option.
-Expand the Tables node again and this time you should able to see the Azure SQL table that you have created.
+Note: If you cannot see the table here, right-click on the Tables node and click the Refresh option.
+Expand the Tables node again, and this time, you should able to see the Azure SQL table that you have created.

 1. On the Query window, write the query below.